-The RPGs establish the regional planning context for the Strategy.
+The RPGs set the regional planning context for the Strategy.
 The RPG 2022 population and housing forecasts for each of the GDA local authorities (extrapolated to 2030) are the main demographic forecasts on which the Strategy is based.
-The Strategy establishes the GDA transport networks, services and supporting transport policies that support the RPG planning framework for the region.
-It is a requirement of the legislation establishing the Authority that the Strategy is consistent with the RPGs.
+The challenge for the Strategy was to establish the GDA transport networks, services and supporting transport policies that support the RPG planning framework for the region.
+It is a requirement of the legislation establishing the Authority that the final agreed Strategy be consistent with the RPGs.

-Retail Planning Strategy for the Greater Dublin Area 2008-2016
+Retail Planning Strategy for the Greater Dublin Area 2008-2016 (RPSGDA)

-The Retail Planning Strategy for the Greater Dublin Area 2008-2016 (RPSGDA) was published by the Regional Planning Guidelines Office in July 2008.
-It is a non-statutory document which sets out an analysis of the future retail needs of the people in the GDA up to 2016 and seeks to give guidance to the local authorities on where future retail facilities should be provided and what issues need to be addressed.
+The RPSGDA was published by the Regional Planning Guidelines Office in July 2008.
+It is a nonstatutory document which sets out an analysis of the future retail needs of the people in the GDA up to 2016 and seeks to give guidance to the local authorities on where future retail facilities should be provided and what issues need to be addressed.